DESIGN OF AN AIRFOIL FOR

 The range of possible blade angles is termed the propeller's governing range.
 The governing range is defined by the limits of the propeller blade's travel between high and low blade angle pitch stops.
 As long as the propeller blade angle is within the governing range and not against either pitch stop, a constant engine r.p.m. will be maintained.
 However, once the propeller blade reaches its pitch-stop limit, the engine r.p.m. will increase or decrease with changes in airspeed and propeller load similar to a fixed-pitch propeller.
 For example, once a specific r.p.m. is selected, if the airspeed decreases enough, the propeller blades will reduce pitch, in an attempt to maintain the selected r.p.m., until they contact their low pitch stops.
 From that point, any further reduction in airspeed will cause the engine r.p.m. to decrease.
 Conversely, if the airspeed increases, the propeller blade angle will increase until the high pitch stop is reached.
 The engine r.p.m. will then begin to increase.

+Today (Saturday 31-01-0-09) the Archer ZK-EQP has been moved out of the way and N6073E is having the last vestiges of its US markings removed while the wings and tailplane are being attached as you watch (engineer in cockpit working on wing attachments).
+This was registered as ZK-LJJ yesterday.
 The engine is started with the propeller control in the low pitch/high r.p.m. position.
 This position reduces the load or drag of the propeller and the result is easier starting and warm-up of the engine.
 During warm-up, the propeller blade changing mechanism should be operated slowly and smoothly through a full cycle.
 This is done by moving the propeller control (with the manifold pressure set to produce about 1,600 r.p.m.) to the high pitch/low r.p.m. position, allowing the r.p.m. to stabilize, and then moving the propeller control back to the low pitch takeoff position.
 This should be done for two reasons: to determine whether the system is operating correctly, and to circulate fresh warm oil through the propeller governor system.
 It should be remembered that the oil has been trapped in the propeller cylinder since the last time the engine was shut down.
 There is a certain amount of leakage from the propeller cylinder, and the oil tends to congeal, especially if the outside air temperature is low.
 Consequently, if the propeller isn't exercised before takeoff, there is a possibility that the engine may overspeed on takeoff.

 An airplane equipped with a constant-speed propeller has better takeoff performance than a similarly powered airplane equipped with a fixed-pitch propeller.
 This is because with a constant-speed propeller, an airplane can develop its maximum rated horsepower (red line on the tachometer) while motionless.
 An airplane with a fixed- pitch propeller, on the other hand, must accelerate down the runway to increase airspeed and aerodynamically unload the propeller so that r.p.m. and horsepower can steadily build up to their maximum.
 With a constant- speed propeller, the tachometer reading should come up to within 40 r.p.m. of the red line as soon as full power is applied, and should remain there for the entire takeoff.